Roku Stick Plus vs. Amazon Fire TV Stick 4K: Which is Best?

 - There are no biases with Roku’s search for movies and shows.
 When searching for content, it’ll show you your free options first (from the services you subscribe to), rather than make you pay.
 Roku doesn’t skimp on the options, it’ll show you every service that has the searched content, unlike Amazon that simplifies your options.

-- Prime Video, Google Play Video, Vudu, Hulu, Netflix, Showtime, HBO, Sling TV, AT&T TV NOW, Philo, fuboTV, YouTube TV, Apple TV, Spotify, and Pandora are available with thousands of others.
+- Prime Video, Google Play Video, Vudu, Hulu, Netflix, Showtime, HBO, Disney+, Sling TV, AT&T TV NOW, Philo, fuboTV, YouTube TV, Apple TV, Spotify, and Pandora are available with thousands of others.
 Roku claims to have 500,000 movies and shows.

 - For 4K content, you get Netflix, Prime Video, YouTube, Vudu, Apple TV, FandangoNOW, CuriosityStream, Smithsonian Earth, and others.
 Roku has a special section to see all available 4K content.